OctopusDeploy/docs/docs/how-to/debug-problems-with-octopus-variables.md

 - Check the variable value in the All Variables tab
 - Write the variables to the deployment log

-## Check the Variable Snapshot for the Release
+## Check the Variable Snapshot for the Release {#DebugproblemswithOctopusvariables-ChecktheVariableSnapshotfortheRelease}

 1. Open the **Project > Releases > Release** page for the Release you are debugging
 2. Scroll down to find the **Variables** section and click the **Show** link so see the snapshot of Variables being used by this Release.